idiveshvijay7/mutual_fund_application/README.md

 ## Backend

 - Have attached the doc with requests and expected json responses along with the problem.
-- Stick those schema.
-Cause our automation test suite will hit them.
+- Stick with that api schema.
+Cause our automation test suite will hit assuming the same.
 - You can choose whatever database you want.
 If you are choosing to use a managed service, make sure your db is clean before submitting the assignment so that automated test suite works properly.